ismail484/book-track-react/README.md

 # Miscellaneous
   - ESlint rules are implemented .
   - It's provided with API promises to update on backend [Udacity server](https://www.udacity.com/) .
+  - Implement on Amazon AWS Cloud or on Github pages